Who Was the Last Mughal Emperor? The End of a Long 331-Year Empire

 Lеssons from History

-Thе Last Emperor of Mughal Empirе’s Rеsonancе in Today’s World
+The Last Mughal Emperor: Rеsonancе in Today’s World

-1. When he became the king, he was 62 years old.
+1. When Bahadur Shah II became king, he was 62 years old.

-2. Shah ruled merely in name since the once-powerful Mughal Empire had already weakened and fallen apart by that point.
+2. He ruled merely in name, as the Mughal Empire had already weakened and fallen apart.

-3. Only the city of Delhi was under the Mughal Emperor’s authority.
+3. Only the city of Delhi remained under the Mughal Emperor’s authority.

-4. The Maratha Empire is now part of Deccan, which were previously ruled by Mughal Empire.
+4. The Maratha Empire now controlled the Deccan, which was previously part of the Mughal Empire.

-5. In the subcontinent, the East India Company was rising to prominence as a political force.
+5. The East India Company was rising to prominence as a political force in the subcontinent.

-6. Numerous Mughal Empire territories had also proclaimed their independence from the Mughals.
+6. Numerous Mughal territories had declared their independence.

-7. The Mughal Emperor was granted a pension and the power to levy taxes in Delhi by the company.
+7. The East India Company granted Zafar a pension and the authority to levy taxes in Delhi.

 8. Zafar adhered to Sufism and was considered a Sufi Pir.

-9. Being a tolerant monarch, he even claimed in one of his poems that Islam and Hinduism shared the same fundamental principles.
+9. He was a tolerant monarch and claimed that Islam and Hinduism shared fundamental principles in his poetry.

-10. The main reasons that Bahadur Shah is remembered in India are as the final Mughal Emperor and for his part in the 1857 Indian Rebellion.
+10. Bahadur Shah II is remembered in India as the last Mughal Emperor and for his role in the 1857 Indian Rebellion.

 Who was the last Mughal еmpеror of India?